epccs/Gravimetric/Hardware/README.md

             Power Protection
             Manager Should Do More
             Alternat Power Diode
+            Pin numbers need changed so PA0 with ADC0 is also pin 0 for digital Wiring functions

         ^0  Done: Design, Layout, BOM, Review*, Order Boards, Assembly,
             WIP: Testing,